markgpritchard/ModelingInfectiousDiseases.jl/README.md

 ## Use
 ### Chapter 2
 Each programme takes the same form, with the last two digits indicating the programme number.
 For example, for Programme 2.2, the function `sir_22!` holds the ordinary differential equations, `run_sir_21` runs the model, `print_sir_21` displays the output in the REPL, and `plot_sir_21` plots the output.
-(Note that for simplicity, all functions are named `sir` even if they are not strictly SIR [susceptible--infectious--recovered models].)
+(Note that for simplicity, all functions are named `sir` even if they are not strictly SIR [susceptible--infectious--recovered] models.)

 Programmes 2.3 and 2.4 both present pathogen-related mortality.
 2.3 uses density-dependent transmission and 2.4 uses frequency dependent transmission.
 Their outputs can be seen side-by-side using the function `plot_sirs_23_24`.